Iceland car rental Show menu

 • Better weather conditions and warmer average temperatures

-• Trips less likely to be cancelled due to adverse weather conditions
+• Trips are less likely to be cancelled due to adverse weather conditions

 • Easier to hike and climb in better conditions